currentlycrafting/Project-1/README.md

 - **Remove a food item**: Delete an item from the list and the CSV file after confirming it in the search, otherwise removal isn't allowed.
 - **Persistent data storage**: Save and load food items from a CSV file.
 - **Simple user interface**: Built using **JavaFX** for an intuitive experience.
+- **Expiration Bar**: Custom UX that shows the progression using a bar on expiration.
+Closer it is the redder it becomes.
+The further the greener.

 ## 💻 **Lib/Language and Imports Used**
 - **Programming Language**: **Java**